 To determine clinical relevance (consistent association with a disease) of CNV findings, the following actions are taken:

-ACMG has also published guidelines for the interpretation and reporting of CNVs in the postnatal setting, in order to promote consistency among laboratories and CMA results.
-(10) Three categories of clinical significance are recommended for reporting: pathogenic, benign, and uncertain clinical significance.
+ACMG has also published guidelines for the interpretation and reporting of CNVs in the postnatal setting, to promote consistency among laboratories and CMA results.
+Three categories of clinical significance are recommended for reporting: pathogenic, benign, and uncertain clinical significance.

-In 2008, the International Standards for Cytogenomic Arrays (ISCA) Consortium was organized (Available online at: https://www.iscaconsortium.org/index.php); to date, it has established a public database containing de-identified whole genome microarray data from a subset of the ISCA Consortium member clinical diagnostic laboratories.
-Array analysis was carried out on individuals with phenotypes including intellectual disability, autism, and developmental delay.
-As of November 2011, there are over 28,500 total cases in the database.
+In 2008, the International Standards for Cytogenomic Arrays (ISCA) Consortium was organized; it has established a public database containing de-identified whole-genome microarray data from a subset of the ISCA Consortium member clinical diagnostic laboratories.
+Array analysis was carried out on subjects with phenotypes including intellectual disability, autism, and developmental delay.
+As of August 2016, there were over 53,000 subjects with individual-level data in the database.
 Additional members are planning to contribute data; participating members use an opt-out, rather than an opt-in approach that was approved by the National Institutes of Health (NIH) and participating center institutional review boards.
-The database is held at NCBI/NIH and curated by a committee of clinical genetics laboratory experts.
+The database is held at National Center for Biotechnology Infromation/NIH and curated by a committee of clinical genetics laboratory experts.
 In 2011, Kaminsky and colleagues used data from the ISCA consortium, including 15,749 cases and 10,118 published controls available at the time of analysis, to identify the functional significance of 14 rare CNVs in intellectual and developmental disabilities, and to describe a methodology for assessing for pathologic CNVs.
 In this study, the frequency of pathogenic CNVs was 17.1%.

-At a meeting hosted by the FDA in July 2010, the FDA indicated that the Agency will in the future require microarray manufacturers to seek clearance in order to sell their products for use in clinical cytogenetics.
-Criteria for clearance, however, have not yet been published.
+In July 2010, the FDA indicated that it would require microarray manufacturers to seek clearance to sell their products for use in clinical cytogenetics.

-Chromosomal microarray analysis is considered investigational in all other cases of suspected genetic abnormality in children with developmental delay/intellectual disability or autism spectrum disorder.
+Panel testing using next-generation sequencing is considered investigational in all cases of suspected genetic abnormality in children with developmental delay/intellectual disability, autism spectrum disorder, or congenital anomalies.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.